 BY T.C.
 GUILLETTE, postdoctoral researcher at the Belcher Laboratory, and MADI POLERA, assistant project manager for Cape Fear River Watch.
-Both collaborate with NC State’s SCOTT BELCHER, whose research on PFAS exposure North Carolina Sea Grant has supported through a Community Collaborative Research Grant.
+Both collaborate with NC State’s SCOTT BELCHER, whose research on PFAS exposure North Carolina Sea Grant and the William R. Kenan Jr. Institute for Engineering, Technology and Science have supported through a Community Collaborative Research Grant.

 Hear Scott Belcher discuss his research on PFAS exposure at the next Science Café, when he presents “What Have You Been Drinking?” on Thursday, March 21, at 7:00 p.m. at the Daily Planet Café in downtown Raleigh.

 As avid anglers, we were curious about the impact that years of PFAS in the Cape Fear River could have on local wildlife.
 As scientists and liaisons among stakeholders in the river basin, we also wondered if these chemicals were an unidentified piece of the puzzle in the fishery restoration campaign that now has been underway for over a decade.

 With a Community Collaborative Research Grant, our team was able to focus on questions that helped address whether humans are exposed to PFAS when eating fish and also to examine the health-related effects of these man-made chemicals on the local wildlife.
 This “One Health” philosophical approach directly connects the health of people to the health of animals and the environment.

 Before we could study the impact of PFAS on the local aquatic wildlife, our team first needed to determine the extent of exposure to PFAS within this aquatic ecosystem.